-The key here is to understand your creative objectives and use the right sales video type at the right time.
+The key here is understanding your creative objectives and using the right sales video type at the right time.
 Doing so, will ensure you grow your small business at a faster pace.

 Now it's time to say lights, camera, action!
-Arm your sales team with the sales video tools they need to seamlessly establish a better and broader client base.
+Arm your sales team with the sales video tools they need to establish a better and broader client base seamlessly.

 Andre Oentoro is the founder of Breadnbeyond, an award-winning explainer video company.
 He helps businesses increase conversion rates, close more sales, and get positive ROI from explainer videos (in that order).